 Do you have solid credit and the discipline to pay off your credit card balances in full each month?
 Then check out our roundup of the top travel rewards credit cards and apply for your favorite.

 Your new credit card won’t single-handedly pay for your trip, but the sign-up bonus could significantly reduce its cost.
-Some of the most sought-after travel rewards cards, such as Chase Sapphire Preferred Card and Barclaycard Arrival Plus World Elite Mastercard, offer sign-up bonuses worth hundreds of dollars against travel purchases.
+Some of the most sought-after travel rewards cards, such as Chase Sapphire Preferred Card, offer sign-up bonuses worth hundreds of dollars against travel purchases.
 (CSP’s is worth $625).

 Every purchase made with your card earns points or miles that you can redeem for future travel expenses.
 Depending on the card, travel-related purchases, such as airfare and hotel stays, may earn at higher rates.